Paulhb7/Paulhb7/Readme.md

 ---

-## 🚀 Who I Am
+## Who I Am

 I co-founded **Inclusive Brains** in 2022 alongside Olivier Oullier.
 Together, we build non-invasive, multimodal neurotechnologies powered by generative AI, enabling individuals with severe physical impairments to interact with digital environments through brainwaves and physiological signals

-At **Wavestone**, I serve as Senior AI Architect and consultant, focusing on cognitive agentic systems in industrial contexts.
+At **Wavestone**, I serve as Senior AI Architect and consultant, focusing on agentic systems in industrial contexts.

 ---